Close Menu

 Google Chromebook Plus and ChromeOS thoughts

 Now that I’ve reviewed my first Google Chromebook Plus laptop, I’ve had time to digest this new ChromeOS device standard.
 My thoughts are that it’s mostly a positive effort.
 And it will benefit those already in the ChromeOS ecosystem.
-However, I don’t think Google Chromebook Plus devices will expand the ChromeOS user base in a meaningful way.
+However, as noted in my earlier Chromebook Plus review, I don’t think these devices will expand the ChromeOS user base in a meaningful way.

 A refresher on Google Chromebook Plus laptops